As scandal widens, Japan's Kobe Steel faces key debt test

 “This will surely have a very big impact on Kobe’s balance sheet going ahead, it’s really difficult to quantify now,” said a Tokyo-based portfolio manager at a mid-sized fund house that has investments in Kobe and some blue-chip Japanese companies.

-The portfolio manager did not want to be named as he was not authorized to speak to the media on company specific issues.
+The portfolio manager did not want to be named as he was not authorised to speak to the media on company specific issues.

 “The cash flow hasn’t been very strong in the last two years.
 The liabilities as a result of this scandal could be quite big, and that will come on top of the existing debt,” he said.
 “That’s my worry.”